pantheon-systems/documentation/source/content/migrate-manual.md

 ## Upload Your Files

+**Files** refer to anything within `sites/default/files` for Drupal or `wp-content/uploads` for WordPress, which typically includes:

+- Uploaded images
+- Generated stylesheets
+- Aggregated scripts

-**Files** refer to anything within `sites/default/files` for Drupal or `wp-content/uploads` for WordPress, which typically includes uploaded images, along with generated stylesheets, aggregated scripts, etc. Files are not under Git version control and are stored separately from the site's code.
+Files are not under Git version control and are stored separately from the site's code.
+You must create and archive of your files and export it before you can upload it.

-You can use the Pantheon Dashboard, SFTP, or Rsync to upload your site's files.
+### Export Your Files

-1. Export a `tar.gz` or `.zip` file of your files directory:
+Export a `tar.gz` or `.zip` file of your files directory:

   <TabList>